jmooring/hugo-testing/content/authors/author-b/_index.md

 ---
-title: cat-b
+title: author-b
 ---

-This is content/categories/cat-b/_index.md
+This is content/authors/author-b/_index.md